Koushikphy/TeleSpy/Readme.md

 1. A mega account is also needed to upload larger files and accordingly the mega account credentials need to be put in the .env file.

 **NOTE:**
+1. Telegram free account does not allow to share files larger than 50 MB.
+Thus, for larger recording, file will be uploaded to Mega server and the link will be shared
 1. If different devices are used for video and audio recording, then there may be some sync issue.
 1. Current codebase uses a polling method for the bot to communicate with the telegram server, for a production level solution a webhook should be used.
 1. A smaple `.env` file is also provided [env_sample](./.env_sample)